chardee42/rearc_assessment/README.md

 - Uploaded zip file to Lambda

-With some tweaking (found a few typos), I was able to get the lambda function to run.

 Used the IAM role giving it permissions to my S3 test environment: lambda-bls-s3-role

 *Note: My AWS account is for learning purposes and only contains publicly available data, so I haven’t tried to lock it down in IAM.*